zerospeech/zerospeech2017/README.md

   that was used.
 Please make sure to report that number in your report.
   The version number can also be obtained by:

-  	$ python ./track2/eval/eval_track2.py -V
+  	$ python ./track2/bin/mandarin_track2.py -V

 ### Baseline replication

-THIS IS NOT YET AVAILABLE

-When available you will be able to replicate the baseline on one of the corpus with the command:
+You will be able to replicate the baseline on one of the corpus with the command:

     bash /track2/baseline/baseline_french/run.sh
+    bash /track2/baseline/baseline_english/run.sh
+    bash /track2/baseline/baseline_mandarin/run.sh

+All scores are stored on individual files (ned/coverage, boundary, group  matching, and token/type) in the `out` directory in each corpus directory path.

 ## Troubleshooting